 Who benefits from accessibility?

-The main focus is on users with disabilities, like those who use screen readers for visual impairment, need captions for auditory impairment, rely on keyboard navigation for motor impairment, or prefer clear layouts for cognitive impairment.
+The primary focus is on users with disabilities, such as those using screen readers for visual impairments, needing captions for hearing impairments, relying on keyboard navigation for motor impairments, or preferring clear layouts for cognitive impairments.
 However, the benefits extend to all users.
 Accessible design principles often lead to a better experience for all users.
 Consider using captions in noisy environments, clear layouts on mobile devices, and high-contrast text for bright sunlight viewing.

 The Non-Negotiable: 6 Reasons for Accessibility